 Have a closer look at The UNICEF Rights in Child Friendly Language – https://www.unicef.org/rightsite/files/uncrcchilldfriendlylanguage.pdf

 You can read about what our assessor thought of our RRSA work in Summer 2017.

 The Osmani School Rights Respecting Ambassadors is a representative group of pupils elected by their peers to represent their views and raise issues concerning them.
 The Osmani School Rights Respecting Ambassadors is made up of two representatives (a boy and a girl) from each class from year 2 to year 6 including pupils with SEND.
 Rights Respecting Ambassadors bring the views expressed in class to council meetings.
 During these sessions, ambassadors discuss areas that are going well within the school and areas for improvement.
 These views are then fed back to the school’s senior leadership team, teachers and pupils.

 The Rights Respecting Ambassadors through our Our Rights hopes to help children to:

 Meetings are held weekly on Thursdays from 2:45pm to 3:15pm.
 Topics covered last year have included health and safety, trips and visits, lunchtime issues and the curriculum.
 Minutes are displayed in the Reception area.

-The Rights Respecting Ambassadors have chosen London Air Ambulance as the charity of the year.
+The Rights Respecting Ambassadors have chosen Children's Heart Federation as the charity of the year.